 PhD Student, Mechanical Engineering

 A bit about me: I was born and raised in the Boston area, which gave me a lot of great engineering opportunities while growing up due to the city’s strong robotics industry.
-I was fortunate to be able to intern in a few labs at nearby universities throughout high school (see my Engineering page) that really sparked my interest in research.
+I was fortunate to be able to intern in a few labs at nearby universities throughout high school that really sparked my interest in research.
 This carried through into my undergraduate studies at Yale where I worked with Mechanical Engineering Professor Aaron Dollar to develop a novel type of robotic hand intended for dexterous, within-hand manipulation.
 It was truly through this project—where I was entrusted with independently directing my own research and seeing a concept through to its conclusion—that I ultimately decided to pursue a career in academic research.
 In my PhD studies at Harvard, I’m working with Professors Conor Walsh and Katia Bertoldi to develop computational models for textile soft-robotic actuators, with the ultimate goal of utilizing these models for design optimization purposes.
 In particular, I am focused on the development of an assistive “exosuit” device for medical and industrial shoulder joint assistance.